-- Currently (5.1) has the lowest damage output out of all casters.
-Though it is slated for buffs in 5.2
+- Currently has the lowest damage output out of all casters.
+5.2 saw buffs to bring it up closer to the others.

 - Due to party Embolden only buffing physical damage, Red Mage does not synergize well with fellow casters despite double caster comp being a solid choice.